All Episodes

 Get out of here.

-Next, he's just, and now let's go out in the patio and look how we destroyed the Rose Garden to make a food court like a mall.
+He's just, and now let's go out in the patio and look how we destroyed the Rose Garden to make a food court like a mall.

-I mean, he's he's like, what do you and have you seen what he's done to the Oval Office?
+Have you seen what he's done to the Oval Office?

-It looks like a like a cracker barrel gift shop.
+It looks like a like a Cracker Barrel gift shop.

 What is this?